ingandresadame/block-facebook-friends/README.md

 3.- Drag and drop the extension's folder in chrome://extensions/.

-4.- Disable all your other extensions.
+4.- Disable all your other extensions while using this extension, to make it faster.

 5.- Open https://mbasic.facebook.com/YOUR_FACEBOOK_USERNAME/friends